aureliano/caravela/README.md

 **NOTE**: Please do not use force-push on PRs in this repo, as it makes it more difficult for reviewers to see what has changed since the last code review.

 ### Other notes on code organization
-Currently, all exposed features - check for updates and update - are defined in the main file at the base directory.
+Currently, all exposed features - check updates and update - are defined in the main file at the base directory.
 Such features are delegated to providers according to where releases were published.
 That said, a Github provider must be a `provider/github.go` file as is `provider/gitlab.go` to Gitlab.
 So use that as your guide for where to put new providers.

 ### Maintainer's Guide
 **Always try to maintain a clean, linear git history**.
 With very few exceptions, running `git log` should not show a bunch of branching and merging.